 The consultants spent time learning about Alexandria’s past and present, and heard:

-- we need to be flexible because enrollment trends can change quickly;
+- We need to be flexible because enrollment trends can change quickly;

-- we need to be adaptable to the changing economic climate;
+- We need to be adaptable to the changing economic climate;

-- we know some of our struggling students aren’t getting an education that works for them;
+- We know some of our struggling students aren’t getting an education that works for them;

-- we know Minnie Howard needs to be modernized and there are inherent issues when it comes adding onto the former elementary school to accommodate thousands more students;
+- We know Minnie Howard needs to be modernized and there are inherent issues when it comes adding onto the former elementary school to accommodate thousands more students;

-- we know it would be difficult and expensive to offer the same level of programming and staffing as TC Williams.
+- We know it would be difficult and expensive to offer the same level of programming and staffing as TC Williams.

 The consultants engaged, researched national trends for high school, considered options such as additional comprehensive high schools, creating off-site programs or expanding the existing TC campus., the consultants recommended delivering more programs at multiple sites.
-Engaged: